 So far with coaching, my body and spirit feel broken.
 The Dunedin Sprint Triathlon was embarrassing because my body wouldn’t race, and I love that feeling of racing.
 And this was only two weeks after starting training!
 Now, in the middle of the fourth week training under a coach, I still feel like crap but am starting to gain a more positive perspective.
 The rest of this season will probably feel like a failure in terms of performance but will be full of lessons about my body, natural ability, and will to persevere.
 Age Group Nationals in August might be miserable but it that’s still two months away which means I will be two months stronger, so who knows.

 This post sounds negative but underneath the fatigue and feelings of failure, I am excited.
 I am excited to see what my body is capable of in triathlon.
 I’m excited to finally be consistent with training and follow a true training plan.
 It’s a wonder I pulled a 5:24 last year in my half-Ironman because there was no rhyme or reason to my training.

 Besides reaching out to a triathlon coach, I recently contacted an registered dietitian for a consultation about weight issues.
 I’ve shared with a few friends my frustrations with steadily increasing weight and finally decided to make real changes to my nutrition.
-Twenty pounds ago (yikes), living in San Diego made it incredibly easy to eat right and find a healthy balance with my love of food and training.
+Living in San Diego made it incredibly easy to eat right and find a healthy balance with my love of food and training.
 Moving back to Florida brought challenges that threw that balance off and then we throw working night shift into the mix.
 I still love healthy food but I also love baking and cooking not-so-healthy food.